 - Self-watering planters are an option if you only have a handful of houseplants, but not if you have as many as I do!

 - Make it a priority to check on your plants as soon as you get home and return them swiftly to their normal positions.

-- Take leaf cuttings from houseplants including succulents, begonias, African violets and Cape primroses.
+- Take leaf cuttings from houseplants including succulents, begonias, African violets and Cape primroses (Streptocarpus).
 This is a cheap and easy way to grow your plant family.

 - Start dormant cyclamen corms back into growth by potting them in fresh compost, bringing them into a light position and watering them sparingly to begin with.

 - Keep doors and windows permanently open unless nighttime temperatures are set to dip below 10ºC (15ºC if you’re growing tropical plants like orchids, caladiums and bromeliads).